 Zagorsk is first described to me as a gunshot in a pine forest.
 (And if you know, you know.)
 I fall in love with the fragrance on the strength of that line alone; I know, deep in my bones, that Zagorsk is going to be cold as a slap, sharp as an intake of breath on the first day of the year.
 It’s going to be full of mysteries, and it’s going to change the molecular structure of my soul.

 I keep Zagorsk on my bedside table and I wear it when the going gets tough.
-Every other day, I wear its less righteous cousin, Lalique Encre Noire.
+The rest of the time, I wear its less righteous cousin, Lalique Encre Noire.